 In the recent years, economic integration and liberalisation of trade policies have led to rapid growth of the world economy.
-Therefore, it is necessary for every country to interact and integrate with other countries to derive the benefits from international trade.
+Therefore, it is necessary for every

 This chapter discusses the concepts of liberalisation and globalisation, and the role of technology in trade.